Company overview

 Expanding telehealth into specialty care raises three key questions.
 First, will virtual models support greater patient access to specialty care?
 Second, will the utilization of virtual specialty care lead to better outcomes?
 And third, what is the actual cost of these new telehealth models?

-“Some of the early fears that if we give open access at the specialty level, then patients will just want to use it all the time and it's going to run up utilization and cost, that's not playing out in the data,” Brown said.
+“Some of the early fears that if we give open access at the specialty level, then patients will just want to use it all the time and it's going to run up utilization and cost, that's not playing out in the data,” Brown says.

 Learn more about reimbursement: Telehealth rules and resources 2024 toolkit